dawranliou/dawranliou.com/content/_index.md

 I'm a mid-level software developer based in the UTC-7 timezone, and I love writing software!
 [Clojure] is my favorite programming language, and [Emacs] is my favorite development environment.
-That's why I write about them a lot here on [my blog].
+I write about them a lot here on [my blog].

 I have done works in Java, Python, and JavaScript in the past.
 However, I am no longer interested in working with these languages full-time.

-When I'm away from my keyboard, I love playing tennis, coffee brewing, and reading books.
+When I'm away from my keyboard, I love playing tennis, brewing coffee, and reading books.

 ## What I'm doing now {#now}